 The EOS Center is pleased to partner with the International Ocean Film Festival to bring an engaging and interactive program of extraordinary films about the ocean and conversations with marine scientists to Marin County.
 Each screening includes a special question and answer session with a marine scientist.
 Join our mailing list to recieve notifications about upcoming films and events.

-Saturday, June 8, 2019 - World Ocean Day
+June 8, 2020 - World Ocean Day

 This stunning film takes us on an adventure to the most remote atolls of French Polynesia in the middle of the immense Pacific Ocean.
 The lagoons are like passageways between two worlds, breaches in the coral that allow communication with the ocean.
 Follow the convict surgeonfish from larval growth to adult spawning to discover the impressive life journey of this iconic marine species.